codesharedot/quantum-resistant-ledger-price/README.md

-# buggyra-coin-zero price
+# bankera price

-Gets the buggyra-coin-zero price with Python (from JSON).
+Gets the bankera price with Python (from JSON).

 https://pythonbasics.org